Exscientia/molflux/docs/source/pages/tutorials/esol_cls.md

 We can now turn to training the model!
 We choose the ``random_forest_classifier`` (which we access from the ``sklearn`` package).
 To do so, we need to define the model config and the ``x_features`` and the ``y_features``.

-Once trained, we will get some predictions and compute some metrics!
+Once trained, we will get some predictions and compute some metrics and the confusion matrix!

 ```{code-cell} ipython3
 import json